yrnoz/To-Do-List---Flask-MongoDB-Example/AzureDoc.md

 Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
 You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-This quick start demonstrates how to build a Flask app with the [Azure Cosmos DB Emulator]("https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator") as well as an Azure Cosmos DB account.
+This quick start guide, uses the following [Flask example](https://github.com/CoolBoi567/To-Do-List---Flask-MongoDB-Example) and demonstrates how to build the app with the [Azure Cosmos DB Emulator]("https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator") instead of MongoDB.

 ## Prerequisites